Mushroom-Collecting.com

 Chaga, also known as clinker polypore, is not immediately recognized as a fungus by many people.
 Recently a person commented to me that they had seen them before but thought they were a bug infestation.
 Rather than being mushroom-like it is a large black canker.
 It is dense, very hard and deeply cracked on the surface resembling something that has been burned.
 Sometimes hints of the yellow interior can be seen.
 It often gets it's start on a scarred birch.

-Flesh: The interior is yellow to yellow brown often with some bits of white mixed in and moderately hard with a somewhat pebbly, corky texture.
+Flesh: The interior is yellow to yellow brown often with some bits of white mixed in and is moderately hard with a somewhat pebbly, corky texture.
 The outer surface is dark brown to black, very hard, with a deeply cracked texture.
 It can be brittle with pieces easily rubbing or falling off.

 When and where to find them: (ecology) Chaga can be found all year round since it persists on the tree for many years.
 It is most always found on yellow, or white birch.
 It's probably possible to find it on gray birch but gray birch is more likely to be infected with Piptoporus betulina, the birch polypore.
 Since gray and white birch occasionally hybridize in this area, exact identification of the tree can be difficult.
 They have been reported to grow on hardwoods such as beech or hornbeam but I have never found one on anything but birch.
 Current information suggests that chaga found on birch has the best medicinal qualities.
 Chaga can be easier to find in the winter because birches will be easier to spot and because the chaga may grow high on the tree where the greenery may obscure them during the warmer months.
 A hatchet or axe is usually required for removal.
-They can be easier to remove when frozen.
+A hammer can also be effective in some cases.
+Chaga can be easier to remove when frozen.
 Scarred trees created by excavating or skidding logs during lumber harvesting can develop chaga.
 Older trees are more likely candidates although they can be found on middle aged trees as well.

 I have recently brewed India pale ale using chaga as a replacement for boiling hops.
 It was exceptionally successful.
 I decocted (long hard boiling) chaga powder in a separate pot, adding it to the wort at the end.
 I found it extremely good with it’s tannic qualities also adding a positive note to the brew.
 Chaga ale’s character was very different from the brew I made with the same recipe substituting reishi (Ganoderma tsugae) as the hop replacement.
 I will definitely make chaga ale again soon.

 A tincture of chaga can be made using alcohol and water.
 That makes 80 or 100 proof vodka a good choice for making the tincture.
 Fill up a container such as a bottle or jar at least 1/2 with chaga powder then fill it to the top with the vodka and allow it to sit for a few days or up to 2 weeks.
 Strain off the liquid and run it through an unbleached coffee filter then squeeze the filter when it has stopped dripping.
 That yields a "single extraction".
-You may take the leftover single extracted chaga mash (marc) and boil for at least 2 hours (decoct) in water.
-Reduce the liquid by half and add it to your first extraction making a stronger "double extraction" maintaining an alcohol concentration of around 25%.
+You may take the leftover single extracted chaga mash (marc) and boil (decoct) in water.
+Reduce the liquid by half and add it to your first extraction making a stronger "double extraction" maintaining an alcohol concentration of at least 25%.
 Chris Hobbs' book Medicinal Mushrooms: An Exploration of Tradition, Healing, & Culture (Herbs and Health Series) covers this in detail.

 Chaga can be used for dyeing textiles or paper and will yield a yellow or sepia color depending on what mordant or modifier is used.
 It can also be used as tinder for fires and as incense.
 Dried chaga does burn well but the incense is not particularly fragrant.